honeydew-sc/honeydew-ng/README.md

 [![Build Status](https://travis-ci.org/gempesaw/honeydew-ng.png?branch=master)](https://travis-ci.org/gempesaw/honeydew-ng)

 The `bower` and `composer` dependencies are checked in to the repo, so you shouldn't have to `bower install` or `composer install`.
-So, just
+So, try

 ```bash
 $ npm install